Head shop: Ireland

 Head shops exist and are legal in Ireland, and were reported by authorities to be opening at a rate of one per week in January 2010.
 The legality of the shops was discussed in the Seanad Éireann, and a motion was passed requesting the Government to regulate the sale of products.
 Some politicians were in favour of outlawing the shops whereas others argued that prohibiting the purchases of legal intoxicants would be a "huge mistake" which would allow illegal street dealers to thrive.

 During early 2010, a number of incidents of firebombing and arson against head shops took place around the country.
 Some attacks were traced to disgruntled drug dealers.
-One petrol bomb attack occurred in the home county of the then Minister for Justice, Dermot Ahern, and hours later, plans for legislation for regulation of head shops got underway.
+One petrol bomb attack occurred in the home county of the Minister for Justice and Law Reform, Dermot Ahern, and hours later, plans for legislation for regulation of head shops got underway.

 Many head shop products became illegal in Ireland on 23 August 2010 when the new Criminal Justice (Psychoactive Substances) Act 2010 became law.
 The Act empowered Gardaí (Irish police) to seek court orders to close head shops suspected of selling drug-like products, with the onus on the owners to prove they are not doing so.